 A student whose cumulative grade point average at the beginning of a semester is below 2.00 will be placed on academic probation.
 The student will remain on academic probation until their cumulative grade point average is 2.00 or above.

 Top of Page

-Any degree seeking student, (full or part-time) in the student’s first semester at IU East whose cumulative grade point average at the end of the semester is 0.00 will be academically dismissed.
+Any undergraduate degree seeking student, (full or part-time) in their first semester at IU East, whose cumulative grade point average at the end of the semester is 0.00, will be academically dismissed.
 The student may appeal this dismissal to the Admissions and Academic Affairs Committee.
 (See below for appeal process.)